About

 Owls

 In the spring of 2022 we noticed the return of tawny and little owls to the Common.
-If you are lucky, you may see young owls perched on a tree branch or peeping out from a nest box during May / June as they wait for their parents to feed them.
+If you are lucky, you may see young owls perched on a tree branch or peeping out from a nest box during May and June as they wait for their parents to feed them.

 Bats